Buy-to-Let Jargon Buster

 Some lenders may include an Early Repayment Charge to an agreement, so it is important to make sure the borrower is aware of it.

-An ERC is charged when the outstanding mortgage balance is paid off before the end of the term or in some cases when there is an excess paid on the set monthly payments.
+An ERC is charged when the outstanding mortgage balance is paid off before the end of the fixed term or in some cases when there is an excess paid on the set monthly payments.

 Electrical Safety

-The Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020, require landlords to have electrical installations within their buy-to-let property inspected at least every 5 years.
+The Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020, require landlords to have electrical installations within their Buy-to-Let property inspected at least every 5 years.

 An electrical safety report must be provided to existing tenants within 28 days of the inspection.